dotMorten/MatterNet/README.md

 # MatterNet
-.NET Client library for controller Matter devices (formerly known as Project Chip)
+.NET Client library for controlling Matter devices (formerly known as Project Chip)

-#WORK IN PROGRESS - NOT FUNCTIONAL
+#WORK IN PROGRESS - NOTHING IS FUNCTIONAL